-Ideal with a smoked sage salt or a garlic aioli, these polenta sticks are wonderfully crisp for a fun appetizer or side.
+Delicious when dusted with a smoked herb salt or dipped in a garlic aioli, these baked polenta fries are a wonderfully crisp side.

-Originally these ricotta and polenta chips were going to be fried.
+Originally these ricotta and polenta fries were going to be, well, fried.
 In fact I started to do so, but I was creating a bit of a mess.
 Plus the polenta chips were soaking up far more oil than my brain and hips felt comfortable with.

 A light bulb moment occurred as I was scraping, prodding and trying to flip a chip that was falling apart and looking pretty inedible.
 Why aren’t I baking these babies instead of frying them?